What is itHow it worksFAQ

 Businesses

-Business associations that work with Poverty Stoplight are connected to a network of firms that can implement the Poverty Stoplight at the individual company level.
-As a Poverty Stoplight partner, business associations work to improve firm profits as well as workers’ satisfaction.
-Even more, they are able to distinguish their company’s image, work and brand in the community.
+Business associations partnering with the Poverty Stoplight are connected to a network of firms that implement the program at the individual company level.
+Poverty Stoplight partners not only enhance firm profits and worker satisfaction but also elevate the company’s image, work, and brand within the community.

 Communities